A comprehensive resource for safe and responsible laser use

 Unfortunately, the diodes are simply soldered in.
 They are easily removed and can be made into small pen-sized laser pointers emitting 1 watt of blue light.
 What makes this worse is the cost factor.
 Such a diode previously sold for $3000 in single quantities, so it was not affordable by most persons.
 But Casio Green Slim projectors sell for around USD $800.
 Thus, the harvested diodes cost 800/24 or just $34 each.
 Adding a battery and a driver circuit that increases the power to 1 watt brings the parts cost up to about $100.
-On June 9, 2010, Wicked Lasers began using harvested Casio diodes to make their Spyder III Pro Arctic 1 watt portable blue laser, which they sell to the public for $300:
+On June 9, 2010, Wicked Lasers began using harvested Casio diodes to make their Spyder III Pro Arctic 1 watt portable blue laser, which they sell to the public for $300.
+As described here, the Spyder III Pro Arctic is a hazardous Class 4 laser.

-As described on this page, the Spyder III Pro Arctic is a dangerous Class 4 laser.
-The main point of this page, about making laser laws, is that the regulations must also prevent easily removable lasers or components because they WILL be removed and repurposed.
+The main point of this page about making laser laws, is that any regulations must also prevent easily removable lasers or components because they WILL be removed and repurposed.
 The wording needs to be clear and effective, because sometimes merely adding a lens or other simple component can turn a device from impractical, to highly desirable and dangerous.

 Defining laser interference with aircraft